 d.
 Implement compensatory controls for protecting the transmission of the client sensitive information.

-4. Automatic Teller Machines and Cards with a chip
+4. Automatic Teller Machines and Integrated Circuit Banking Cards

 At the automatic teller machine level, banks shall guarantee the implementation, as a minimum, of the following security measures: